W3KM GenLog - Initial Use Instructions

 GENSORT - make your own partial calls master datafiles.

 GEN_TIME - change the UTC hours in your log, if you logged using the wrong offset.

 PREFIXES - callsign look-up and display of country/continent/zone info.

 Other applications available from my web site:

-Cabrillo Evaluator Scores Cabrillo logs for more than 525 contests.
+Cabrillo Evaluator Scores Cabrillo logs for practically every contest.

 KM Rover VHF/UHF contest logger for rovers, w/GPS.